toghani/auto-internal-linking-wordpress-plugin/README.md

 The Automatic Keyword Linker plugin is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Thank you!
-Thanks to Moein Shafii for checking the plugin and announcing the bugs in the initial version.
+Thanks to Moein Shafie for checking the plugin and announcing the bugs in the initial version.
 It's your turn in the next versions :)